 The Company is subject to a number of risks and uncertainties associated with companies at a similar stage of maturity, has only a limited operating history and the revenue and income potential of our business and markets are unproven.
 Further, the markets for wireless Internet products and services are relatively new and rapidly evolving both technologically and competitively.
 Market demand for our products has not yet generated sufficient revenues to cover our operating costs.
-Consequently, the Company has recorded net losses in each period since its inception and had an accumulated deficit of \$176.9 million at December 31, 2001 and \$193.0 million at March 31, 2002.
-The Company incurred net losses of \$18.5 million, \$46.9 million, \$90.9 million and \$8.0 million and negative cash flows from operations of \$5.2 million, \$41.0 million, \$55.3 million and \$13.9 million for the years ended December 31, 1999, 2000 and 2001 and the quarter ending March 31, 2002, respectively.
+Consequently, the Company has recorded net losses in each period since its inception and had an accumulated deficit of \$176.9 million at December 31, 2001 and \$208.7 million at June 30, 2002.
+The Company incurred net losses of \$18.5 million, \$46.9 million, \$90.9 million and \$16.3 million and negative cash flows from operations of \$5.2 million, \$41.0 million, \$55.3 million and \$21.3 million for the years ended December 31, 1999, 2000 and 2001 and the six months ending June 30, 2002, respectively.
 The negative cash flows from operations in 2001 were funded primarily using the proceeds received from the Company's initial public offering, which was completed in November 2000.
-The negative cash flows from operations in the quarter ending March 31, 2002 were funded primarily using the proceeds received from the December 2001 equity issuance discussed below.
+The negative cash flows from operations in the six months ending June 30, 2002 were funded primarily using the proceeds received from the December 2001 equity issuance discussed below.

-In December 2001, the Company successfully raised aggregate net proceeds of approximately \$25.9 million, net of fees to the placement agent and offering costs, from the issuance of 27,172 shares of Series A Convertible and Redeemable Preferred Stock ("Series A Preferred Stock"), which are initially convertible into 35,288,311 Common Shares (net of accumulated dividends thereon).
+In December 2001, the Company successfully raised aggregate net proceeds of approximately \$25.9 million, net of fees to the placement agent and offering costs, from the issuance of 27,172 shares of Series A Redeemable Convertible Preferred Stock ("Series A Preferred Stock"), which were initially convertible into 35,288,311 Common Shares (net of accumulated dividends thereon).
 Warrants to acquire 10,586,484 Common Shares (the "Investor Warrants") were issued in conjunction with the Series A Preferred Stock shares.
-The Company's cash balance at March 31, 2002 was \$14.1 million.
+The Company's cash balance at June 30, 2002 was \$7.9 million.

-The Company's plans to reduce cash expenditures and costs consist of reductions in costs of revenue as well as employee separations and reducing other operating expenses.
+The Company's plans to reduce cash expenditures and costs consist of reductions in costs of revenue as well as reducing other operating expenses.
 The Company also plans to increase revenues with the recent introduction of GRPS and CDMA product lines.
-Management believes that the Company's plans to increase revenues, aggressively collect our accounts receivable balances, decrease costs and carefully manage the remaining proceeds, received from the Series A Private Placement and from borrowings under the Company's line of credit, should result in sufficient cash to fund operations and satisfy the Company's working capital requirements and anticipated capital expenditures through fiscal 2002.
+Management believes that the Company's plans to increase revenues, aggressively collect our accounts receivable balances, decrease costs and carefully manage cash and the use of the Company's line of credit, should result in sufficient cash to fund operations and satisfy the Company's working capital requirements and anticipated capital expenditures through the end of 2002.
 The Company's failure to generate significant revenue from new or existing products, whether due to lack of market acceptance, competition, technological change or otherwise, successfully collecting accounts receivable balances, or the inability to reduce manufacturing and/or operating costs, will further adversely impact the Company's business, financial condition and results of operations.